smarthomeNG/plugins/onewire/_pv_1_4_0/README.md

 This is the type of the sensor data.
 Currently 'num' and 'bool' are supported.

 #### ow_addr
 'ow_addr' defines the 1wire adress of the sensor (formerly 'ow_id').
 If 'ow_addr' is specified, the 1wire plugin monitors this sensor.
-Every Onewire address starts with a type specifier.
-This is documented at https://owfs.org/index_php_page_family-code-list.html
-Since devices are available which provide multiple data providers it is not sufficient to know the specifier on its own to treat the data right.

-It is possible for the owfs to define alias for an ow address.
-Thus the plugin param ``use_ow_alias`` was introduced.

 #### ow_sensor
 'ow_sensor' defines the particular data of the sensor.
 Currently are supported: